How Do You Plan a Corporate Hackathon?

 Run

 Execute with intent.
-The minute-by-minute event schedule — kick-off rituals, mentor checkpoints, pitch coaching, final demos, and live judging.
-Where preparation pays off and improvisation costs.
+The event schedule — kick-off, mentor checkpoints, pitch coaching, final demos, and live judging.
+Where preparation pays off.

 Realise

 Turn outcomes into impact.
-Scoring decisions, winner announcement, funding pathway for selected projects, ROI tracking, and the design of the next iteration.
-The phase most hackathons skip — and pay for later.
+Scoring decisions, winner announcement, funding pathway for selected projects, performance measurement, and the design of the next iteration.
+The phase most hackathons skip.

 Six critical decisions shape a hackathon's character, inclusivity, and business impact — all defined before the event is announced.
-The full framework breaks these into 20 sections covered in the Hackathon Architect's Pack; the six anchor decisions below frame the choices that matter most.
+The full strategic framework, including the ten design parameters from Innovation Mode 2.0, is covered in the Corporate Hackathon Guide.
+The six anchor decisions below frame the choices that matter most at the operational level.

 A clear strategic theme defining the problem space where participants will innovate.
-Without sponsor alignment, the best ideas have nowhere to land — winning projects need an organizational home before the event begins.
+Without sponsor alignment, winning projects have nowhere to land — they need an organisational home before the event begins.

-Who can participate — specific teams, full organization, or contractors and partners.
-As Innovation Mode 2.0 emphasizes, hackathons must dismiss the engineering-only misconception: non-technical innovators bring commercial thinking, product sense, and leadership.
+Who can participate — specific teams, the full organisation, or contractors and partners.
+As Innovation Mode 2.0 emphasises, hackathons must dismiss the engineering-only misconception: non-technical innovators bring commercial thinking, product sense, and leadership.

-What constitutes a valid submission — from a structured business idea to a 12-slide pitch deck to a functional prototype with source code.
+What constitutes a valid submission — from a structured business idea to a pitch deck to a functional prototype.
 With AI prototyping tools, the technical barrier is lower than ever — and that should reshape who you invite.

 How winners are selected — weighted scoring across eight criteria, supported by a conflict-of-interest protocol, transparent tie-break logic, and a written judge briefing.
-Must be objective, consistent, and defensible to procurement and HR.
+Must be objective, consistent, and transparent.

-What happens to winning projects after the trophy ceremony.
-Rewards should emphasize development resources and stage time over cash — linking achievements to real innovation outcomes, not vanity.
-The funding pathway is what turns a hackathon into capability.
+What happens to winning projects after the ceremony.
+Rewards should emphasise development resources and stage time over cash — linking achievements to real innovation outcomes.
+The reward scheme is what turns a hackathon into capability.

 Four contrasting hackathon designs illustrate how the framework adapts across formats, audiences, and strategic objectives.
-Each example demonstrates how the design parameters turn a vague "let's run a hackathon" impulse into a structured, measurable innovation event.
+Each demonstrates how the design decisions turn a vague impulse into a structured, measurable innovation event.

 AI Customer Experience Hackathon — Financial Services